 Middle School Programs

-In the Middle School, students make new friends, discover new interests with inspiring teachers and coaches, and develop insights into how they learn best.
-In sixth grade, the Middle School Design class helps students develop effective study habits and organizational skills and introduces them to our coding, outdoor education, and maker programs.
+In Middle School, students make new friends, discover new interests with inspiring teachers and coaches, and develop insights into how they learn best.
 Sixth graders change classes for the first time, learning to navigate the campus on their own.
-In seventh and eighth grade, they continue to develop study skills, and have more choice about classes, clubs, sports, and activities.
+In seventh and eighth grade, they continue to develop study skills and have more choice about classes, clubs, sports, and activities.

 Students learn how to collaborate with others and experience the synergy that comes from working with diverse teams.
 They have opportunities to be both leaders and team members.
 At the morning meeting, middle schoolers meet students from different grades and find common interests and talents.
 Middle School assemblies introduce them to writers, artists, performers, activists, and others who have overcome challenges in their lives and work.
 They learn how to make a difference in the Bronx and greater New York area; they have a chance to help rebuild neighborhoods in New Orleans or Alabama.